-Research has long shown that choosing a health conscious diet is beneficial to the body.
+Research has long shown that choosing a health-conscious diet is beneficial to the body.
 It is advised that we eat foods from the five food groups: vegetables, fruit, dairy, grains, and proteins.
 However, we are frequently inundated by fad diets that seek to alter the proper balance.
-Therefore, I would like to share with my food habits that help me stay healthy.
+Therefore, I would like to share the food habits that help me stay healthy.

 Although junk food can be quite tempting, and fast food often serves a purpose, these are poor food choices.
 In fact, they are major contributors to obesity and type II diabetes.
 People are at a disadvantage because their lives are often so rushed that they feel there is no time to make proper meals.
 However, there are ways to better plan so that you can incorporate healthier food into your daily intake.
 I will share that here as well.